maximepires4/SimpleMail/docs/simplemail.man1.md

 : Shows what the program is doing.

 **-c** *carbon-copy*
 : Add the specified address to the carbon copy.
+Can be transformed into a multiple addresses string using angle brackets.

 **-b** *blind-carbon-copy*
 : Add the specified address to the blind carbon copy.
+Can be transformed into a multiple addresses string using angle brackets.

 **-a** *attachment-file*
 : Add the specified file to the attachment.